FrancescaShell/Test/README.md

 The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest, os, and sys.
 Firstly, **registration is required** to access information about the atmosphere!
 In order to register you need to:
-1. Open the ```scripts``` file;
+1. Open the ```scripts``` folder;
 2. Register with username and password:
 ```
-$ python dbmanager.py -a test -p test
+$ python dbmanager.py -a username -p password
 The registration had been successful
 ```
 > **Note:** you can add as many users as you want repeating these steps.
 Remember, you can't add more than one user with the same username.

-If you run the program for the first time, this will create a username and password database, so you can run the main program as follows:
+If you run the program for the first time, this will create a username and password database (read more about database creation and population below).
+Now you can run the main program as follows:

 3. Execute the main file by running the program with:
 ```